-A broad spectrum of gram-positive bacteria (including some methicillin-resistant Staphylococcus aureus Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
+A broad spectrum of gram-positive bacteria (including some strains of methicillin-resistant Staphylococcus aureus Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more )

 The combination is inactive against

-TMP alone is especially useful for
+TMP alone is used less often but may be useful for

 Prophylaxis and treatment of urinary tract infection in patients allergic to sulfonamides